About Common Eye Infections

 Most standard eye infections are caused by a virus, a fungus, or bacteria.
 Eye infections are most commonly passed on and caught by those who are exposed to one of these pathogens and then rub their eyes after forgetting to wash their hands.
 Some patients could form certain eye infections more regularly if they wear contact lenses.
 Therefore, it is essential to completely cleanse your hands before putting in or removing your lenses.
 Plus, it is dangerous to share eye cosmetics.
 It is important to toss out any of these and not reuse them if you happen to experience an eye infection.

-Once we perform a careful eye evaluation, our eye professionals will be able to establish the most effective protocol to alleviate your eye infection.
-Your treatment technique will be based on the kind of eye infection it is.
-For infections that are bacterial, we could prescribe oral or eye-drop form antibiotics.
-If you have serious swelling, we may prescribe eye drops, or in certain cases, injections of cortisone or a steroid.
+Treatment is based on the type of eye infection.
+For infections that are bacterial, it is common to prescribe oral or eye-drop form antibiotics.
+If you have serious swelling, prescribing eye drops is common, or in certain cases, injections of cortisone or a steroid.
 If you have a stye or chalazion that isn't healing on its own, laser treatment or minimally invasive surgery may be the best method.

 Relief For Eye Infections